-- (2) It is a violation of this Policy for a student to transmit paraphernalia used with any of the substances listed herein. - (3) A charge of transmitting a substance covered by this subsection shall include a charge of possession of such substance.
-It shall be grounds for an immediate ten (10) day suspension - k.
-(1) It shall be sufficient grounds to prove possession or use of a substance by this regulation if the student uses or possesses material which closely resembles such a substance or which he/she represents to be such a substance. - (2) It is a violation of this Policy for a student to possess paraphernalia used with any of the substances listed herein. - (3) Use of medication by a student when such medication has been prescribed for that student by a health care provider authorized by law to prescribe medication does not violate this rule, provided such medication is used by the student in accordance with the School Corporation policy governing the use of prescription drugs while under the jurisdiction of school authorities. - (4) First time offenders determined to be in possession or under the influence of a prohibited substance, as set out herein, shall be immediately suspended up to five (5) days pending expulsion; however, an alternative to expulsion shall be offered, by the school administrator to the student and his/her parents or guardian.
-A student is eligible for participation in this alternative program only one (1) time at each level of instruction (elementary, middle, and high) during his/her total enrollment in the New Albany-Floyd County Consolidated School Corporation. - (5) Second or repeat offenders determined to be in possession or under the influence of a chemical substance, as set out herein shall be immediately suspended pending expulsion without being offered the alternative educational program. - (6) This program shall attempt to assist students in maintaining responsible behavior so that they may successfully complete school after experiencing the consequences of their violation of this Policy. - (7) If this alternative is chosen by the student and parents or guardian, the student must attend all sessions of the program.
-Any cost for the alternative program,
+It is a violation of this Policy for a student to transmit paraphernalia used with any of the substances listed herein

+A charge of transmitting a substance covered by this subsection may include a charge of possession of such substance.
+It may be grounds for an immediate ten (10) day suspension.

+It shall be sufficient grounds to prove possession or use of a substance by this regulation if the student uses or possesses material which closely resembles such a substance or which he/she represents to be such a substance.

+It is a violation of this Policy for a student to possess paraphernalia used with any of the substances listed herein.

+Use of medication by a student when such medication has been prescribed for that student by a health care provider authorized by law to prescribe medication does not violate this rule, provided such medication is used by the student in accordance with the School Corporation policy governing the use of prescription drugs while under the jurisdiction of school authorities.

+First time offenders determined to be in possession or under the influence of a prohibited substance, as set out herein, may be immediately suspended up to five (5) days pending expulsion; however, an alternative to expulsion may be offered, by the school administrator to the student and his/her parents or guardian.
+A student is eligible for participation in this alternative program only one (1) time at each level of instruction (elementary, middle, and high) during his/her total enrollment in the New Albany-Floyd County Consolidated School Corporation.

+Second or repeat offenders determined to be in possession or under the influence of a chemical substance, as set out herein may be immediately suspended pending expulsion without being offered the alternative educational program.